robhagemans/basicode/BASICODE.rst

     1000 A = value: GOTO 20: REM program name

+where the value of A represents the approximate total of bytes required for string variables and arrays (not counting string literals).

 The first line of the program proper should be ``1010``.

 In Basicode-3 and -3C, programs should be explicitly terminated with ``GOTO 950``.